-An STD is a sexually transmitted disease or infection (referred to as an STI) that is most commonly passed through sexual intercourse and certain other forms of non-sexual contact.
-STD symptoms can sometimes present in ways similar to a UTI, which is one reason why the two can sometimes be conflated.
+An STD is a sexually transmitted disease that is passed through sexual intercourse and certain other forms of non-sexual contact.
+STDs may be caused by bacteria, viruses, or parasites.

 What’s the difference between a UTI and an STD?

-Here are a few common STD symptoms that are not associated with UTIs:
+There are some STD symptoms that are not caused by UTIs: